Programs

 Children are also engaged in math word problems during whole group and small group instruction with the help of concrete materials to solve these problems.
 Word problems ask children to solve mathematical equations in story form, often based on real life situations, making the problem more meaningful to the children.
 Once children understand how to solve a word problem, the number sentence is introduced.
 Throughout the year children are engaged in higher-order thinking while working with materials through teacher questioning that guides them to think in new ways.
 Children also participate in collecting data through surveys, representing the data in different ways, and analyzing and interpreting the data.
 During the second semester children meet in small groups to formally explore concepts such as money, weight, estimation, and 3-dimensional shapes in game-like situations.

-The CYC Kindergarten supports Vygotsky’s philosophy that teachers are facilitators of learning and children should be taught to initiate and direct their own learning.
+The CYC kindergarten supports Vygotsky’s philosophy that teachers are facilitators of learning and children should be taught to initiate and direct their own learning.
 Children are taught to be cooperative members of a classroom community, to be inquisitive about the world around them, to research answers to their questions, and the important roles of reading, writing, and mathematics in their lives, all of which set them on the path to being lifelong learners.

 The Program